jordilin/gitar/README.md

 gitlab.com.max_pages_api_project=5
 # Get up to 10 pages of pipelines when listing
 gitlab.com.max_pages_api_pipeline=10
+# Get up to 10 pages of container registry when listing
+gitlab.com.max_pages_api_container_registry=10
+# Get up to 10 pages of releases when listing
+gitlab.com.max_pages_api_release=10

 # Rate limit remaining threshold.
 Threshold by which the tool will stop
 # processing requests.
 Defaults to 10 if not provided.
 The remote has a counter